emilioleon04/clases_clasesAbstractas_Interfaz/README.md

 - Basic concepts of abstract classes
 - Implementation of interfaces
-- Practical examples in C#
+- Practical examples in Java
 - Comparison between abstract classes and interfaces

 ## Requirements